Introduction

 Rust isn't just a language.
 It's a commitment.

-The Difficult Journey
+The Rough Journey

 But my passion for Rust didn't make learning it easy.
 Quite the opposite.